 For more information about the Arc or its activities, see the contact information below.

-The National Little League Association established Challenger Baseball in 1989.
-It wanted boys and girls with physical and mental challenges to enjoy the game of baseball too.
+The Mercer County Challenger Baseball League was established in 1993 by Rick Mosier of Celina who has a son with a disability.
+Rick wanted boys and girls with physical and mental challenges to enjoy the game of baseball too.
 All coaches, announcers, and officers are volunteers.

 In the Challenger League, everybody plays, and everybody wins!
 Some of the players may need a little extra help with batting, fielding, or running around the bases.
 A family member or friend can assist that player as their “Buddy”, helping just enough so the player can feel like a real “all-star”.
 Don’t miss this opportunity to be part of the team!
 All retired, past, and new players are welcome.